Available Light Film Festival, Whitehorse

 HEAD OUTDOORS—THE GRAPHICS ARE AMAZING!

 The Yukon can lay claim to true wilderness like nowhere else south of the 60th parallel.
 More than 80 percent of the territory is still pristine forests, tundra and even desert.
-The territory is home to the protected lands of several vast Parks Canada sites, including wild, uninhabited parks like Kluane, Ivvavik and Tombstone.
+The territory is home to the protected lands of several vast Parks Canada sites, including wild, uninhabited parks like Kluane, Ivvavik and Vuntut.

 The chance of encountering Yukon wildlife is excellent.
 Bears and mountain sheep create “wildlife jams” as passersby spot them beside the roadways; caribou, moose and grizzly bears are found across the territory.

-The wilderness knocks at the back doors of the Yukon’s few urban areas—the city of Whitehorse and the historic town of Dawson City.
+The wilderness knocks at the back doors of the Yukon’s few urban areas—the City of Whitehorse and the historic town of Dawson City.
 Dense greenery edges ribbons of highway and, in summer, brilliant magenta fireweed—the Yukon’s territorial flower—lines many roadsides.
 Mountains, lakes, rivers and some of the country’s most majestic glaciers provide a photographer’s dream.
+Outfitters like Nature Tours of Yukon offer Arctic Circle nature photo tours, designed for shutter enthusiasts (www.naturetoursyukon.com).

 The territory’s dynamic 1890s Klondike Gold Rush history is still on display.
 Museums, roadside stops and the entire downtown of Dawson City are the lessons of a time when desperate stampeders surmounted unimaginable hardships to reach stream beds they believed were thick with gold nuggets.
 Few found these riches and many lost their lives or their savings in the quest for instant wealth.
 Gold is still a vibrant part of the Yukon economy, but modern machinery has replaced the gold pan, although visitors can still pan for gold in the creeksides.

 For the Klondike gold seekers, the Yukon’s many waterways were the highways into the north.
 Today’s paddlers trace many of the same water-borne routes, this time in search of canoeing and kayaking adventures on the territory’s many lakes and 70 wilderness rivers.
 In winter, the frozen rivers are the routes of world-class sled dog endurance races; some commemorate the wintertime “highway of the north” along the frozen Yukon River, the traditional route to the goldfields of the Klondike.